GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=9nusv6nLWxU

-I've always like Bascomb's major pentatonic lines on "Goodbye Pork Pie Hat".
+I've always liked Bascomb's major pentatonic lines on "Goodbye Pork Pie Hat".

 (Some fun basslines can be found on Beck's previous album, Blow by Blow, as well.)